sapkotashardul/NBS/README.md

 # NBS
-A No BullShit Calendar for No BullShit People
+A No BS Calendar for No BS People

 A Telegram Bot that schedules meetings among your friends.